 Mind mapping offers HUGE benefits when taking notes

 Did you know about the left/right brain myth?
 It says that your left brain side is the logical side.
-This side loves words, structure and detail.
+This side loves words, structure, and detail.
 The right brain side is the emotional side.
-Your right brain side like colour, images and the big picture of things.
+Your right brain side like color, images, and the big picture of things.

-The biggest lesson from this myth is probably that we should feed our brain not just words, but also images.
+The biggest lesson from this myth is probably that we should feed our brains not just words, but also images.
 We all love images and we use them not enough in our notes.
-Think about it… we love images so much that we often spend hours upon hours watching TV, night after night… And when you look at your notes… probably no images, ever….
+Think about it… we love images so much that we often spend hours upon hours watching TV, night after night… And when you look at your notes… probably no images, ever…

 Your brain will love the outcome which is the mind map.
 The mind map gives your brain something interesting to look at both the images (the picture) and the structure of information.